 To these ends, rationalizing the management of pneumonia with simple standardized guidelines, exclusive breastfeeding for 6 months and continued breastfeeding with appropriate complementary feeding, improving indoor air pollution, and promoting vaccination are interventions that have been shown to work.
-The pandemicity and novelty of COVID-19, however, has required more stringent measures, for example, guarantine, physical distancing and careful use of personal protective equipment.
+The pandemicity and novelty of COVID-19, however, has required more stringent quarantine, measures, for example, distancing and careful use of personal protective equipment.
 The current vaccine-preventable causes of pneumonia are measles, influenza, Bordetella pertussis, H. influenzae type b (Hib) and S. pneumoniae.
 The major causes of death from influenza and measles is pneumonia, and the case fatality rate of severe pneumonia in the presence of measles is more than double than that of severe pneumonia without measles.33

 While measles, pertussis, influenza and Hib vaccines have been used for a longer period of time, their coverage needs to be enhanced.
-As for the PCV, the recent WHO position continues to recommend its inclusion in national immunization programs because of extensive impact data on reduction. use should pneumonia lts be complementary to control measures, such as management, appropriate case exclusive breastfeeding for the first 6 months of life and reducing known risk factors, such as indoor air pollution and tobacco smoke.34 All of these recommendations, together with tuberculosis control, HIV prevention strategies and more accurate surveillance and monitoring, are of urgent importance in the Philippine setting.
+As for the PCV, the recent WHO position continues recommend its inclusion in national immunization programs because of extensive impact data reduction. pneumonia lts use should be complementary to control measures, such as appropriate case management, exclusive breastfeeding for the first 6 months of life and reducing known risk factors, such as indoor air pollution and tobacco smoke.34 All of these together recommendations, tuberculosis with control, HIV prevention strategies and more accurate surveillance and monitoring, are of urgent importance in the Philippine setting.